simonmichael/hledger/doc/DOCS.md

 2. Run `just site-manuals-snapshot REL`

-When these commits land in the hledger_site repo on github, they will automatically update the release manuals on hledger.org.
+When these commits land in the hledger_site repo on github, the release manuals on hledger.org will update automatically.

 ## 201901 docs reorg (#920, WIP)